History of the BBC African Footballer of the Year award

 -

-Before the BBC African Footballer of the Year 2016 launches on Saturday, BBC Sport looks at all the previous winners.
+Before the BBC African Footballer of the Year 2018 launches in November, BBC Sport looks at all the previous winners.

 The prize started life as the BBC African Sports Star of the Year award in 1992, when Ghanaian footballer Abedi Pele was the inaugural winner.

-The format has evolved and now a shortlist of five players is announced following a poll of football journalists from every country in Africa - after which a public vote decides the best for that year.
+The format has evolved and now a shortlist of five players is announced following a poll of football journalists in Africa - after which a public vote decides the best for that year.

-Names etched on the trophy include George Weah, Didier Drogba, Jay-Jay Okocha, Yaya Toure and Sammy Kuffour.
+Names etched on the trophy include Didier Drogba, Jay-Jay Okocha, Yaya Toure and George Weah.

 2015 Yaya Toure - Ivory Coast and Manchester City (England)